 Finally, if you only take one thing away from this article, the single most valuable study skill to help you boost your performance, is this: practice retrieving everything in your head you already know about a topic.
 Put away all your notes and textbooks and write down or sketch out everything you know at the moment.
 Retrieving your knowledge like this reinforces what you’ve learned and makes it easier to remember later on.
 Also, improvement comes with practice.
 If you want to get better at recalling information in exams, then you should practice recalling information now, just like you practice any other skills.
 Plus, it highlights what you don’t know and that’s where you should focus your study time.
 So, how can you do this?
 Take as many practice tests as you possibly can, even if you have to make them up after you’ve used up what’s been made available to you.
 Or simply start with a blank piece of paper and empty your brain, write out everything you know about the topic at hand (or draw sketches or concept maps linking all the ideas together).
 Make sure you do this a while after you’ve learned something, so put away your notes – this is not about reciting information you’ve just glanced at in your textbook.
 Once you’ve finished, check what you’ve written against your class material.
 Note down what you got right and wrong, and what you couldn’t recall at all.
 This shows you where you need to get better.

 Not only can tutors help you get better grades and help you get ahead and excel in your courses, but they can also improve your study skills.
 Sign up as a student is completely free.
-Get started today!
+Find a tutor today!